 If you need a health boost, do not hesitate to consume any of the herbal teas presented above.
-They will truly help your digestive function, boost metabolism, and ease an upset stomach.
+They will truly help your digestive function, boost metabolism, and soothe an upset stomach.
 There is nothing more pleasant on a cold day than enjoying a warm soothing cup of tea.
 And on top of everything, these teas not only are tasty but they also provide a wide range of health benefits.

-From calming stomach pain to improving your sleep, herbal teas represent an amazing natural source of minerals and vitamins.
+From calming stomach pain to improving your sleep, herb teas represent an amazing natural source of minerals and vitamins.
 Make sure to choose an effective product that contains natural and high-quality ingredients, even organic if possible.
 In fact, you will receive more benefits from drinking a good organic tea than from taking a vitamin pill.

 So, what about your preferences?
 Which tea is your favorite one and how many cups per day do you drink?
 Let us know by leaving a comment in the section below.